Synthetixio/SIPs/xip-x.md

 xip: <to be assigned>
 title: <XIP title>
 author: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s), e.g. (use with the parentheses or triangular brackets): FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
-discussions-to: <Create a new thread on https://research.infinex.io and drop the link here>
+discussions-to: <Create a new thread on discord in the Xip forum and drop the link here>
 status: <Draft>
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
 updated: <date created on, in ISO 8601 (yyyy-mm-dd) format>